Japanese atomic bomb survivors worry Zelenskyy's G7 visit overshadows nuke disarmament message | Politics

 - Japan

-Zelenskyy's inclusion at the G7 gathering of rich-world democracies — and his pursuit of more weapons and other support for Ukraine, rather than a diplomatic pursuit to end the war — sends the wrong message, activists and victims said.
+Zelenskyy's inclusion at the G7 gathering of the richest democracies — and his pursuit of more weapons and other support for Ukraine, rather than a diplomatic pursuit to end the war — sends the wrong message, activists and victims said.

 “Zelenskyy's visit is not appropriate for Hiroshima, which is a peace-loving city,” said Etsuko Nakatani, an activist whose parents survived the Hiroshima atomic bombing in 1945.

-"It only makes us feel that Hiroshima was merely used by nuclear states to send a peace message."
-The summit started with a leaders' visit to a peace park and a museum dedicated to those who died in the world's first wartime atomic bombing.
-Kishida also planned to escort leaders to the park and museum Sunday, and to hold talks with the Ukrainian leader.
+“It only makes us feel that Hiroshima was merely used by nuclear states to send a peace message.”
+The summit started with a G7 leaders' visit to a peace park and a museum dedicated to those who died in the world's first wartime atomic bombing, and a similar visit of leaders from eight guest nations Sunday.
+After wrapping up all summit programs later Sunday, Kishida held a separate tour for Zelenskyy.

+Zelenskyy, asked at a news conference if he thought he took away attention from other important summit issues, including cooperation with so-called Global South nations, said only, ''I need to be here.”
+Earlier Sunday, Kishida and South Korean President Yoon Suk Yeol prayed at a memorial dedicated to Korean victims of the atomic bombing.

 Kishida has pledged to serve as a bridge between nuclear and non-nuclear states, but critics say his promise is hollow because Japan relies on its US ally's nuclear umbrella for protection and has been rapidly expanding its military.